- Doctors & Departments

 We are continually striving to improve our outcomes by reviewing our techniques and following national and international best practices.

-In 2016, of our 95 patients who had a hypospadias repair, only five patients needed a reoperation.
-This means that in 2016 only 5% of patients who had surgical repair of hypospadias at Children’s Colorado needed another operation.
+In 2017, only four of our 73 patients who had a hypospadias repair needed a reoperation.
+This means that in 2017 only 5% of patients who had surgical repair of hypospadias at Children’s Colorado needed another operation.
 This is comparable with recently published data by Warren T. Snodgrass, which states an overall complication rate of 11.5%.

 Orchiopexy is the surgical repair of an undescended testicle.
 Learn more about how we treat undescended testicles at Children’s Colorado.

-In 2016, two of the 228 patients who had an orchiopexy needed a reoperation.
+In 2017, three of the 325 patients who had an orchiopexy at Children’s Colorado needed a reoperation.
 This means that 1% of patients at Children's Colorado who had surgical repair of an undescended testicle needed another operation.
 In comparison, the complication rate in recently published data by Hutton et al. is 5%, which is higher than that at Children’s Colorado.

 The data is collected by the Department of Pediatric Urology at Children’s Colorado.